anhnicolas/nuxt3-workshop/README.md

 # Nuxt 3 Workshop

 Welcome to the Nuxt 3 workshop!
-This guide will take you through the steps to set up your environment, create a Nuxt 3 blog and portfolio.
+This guide will take you through the steps to set up your environment, create a blog and portfolio using Nuxt 3 and GraphQL.

 ## Table of Contents
 1. [Introduction](#introduction)